silicon-vlsi/silicon-vlsi.github.io/wiki/compute-it.md

     - `sudo apt instal build-essential`
     - If you need the kernel headers: `sudo apt install linux-headers-'uname -r'`

+### git

+**ADDING SSH KEYS github.com**

+- github doesn't support https for maintaing repo using API eg. from Linux.
+Sp most preferre way is to clone and maintain using SSH so need to add SSH keys to the github account.
+- Generating 4096-bit RSA key from **Linux**:
+  - `ssh-keygen -t rsa -b 4096 -C "email"`
+    - _Note_: DSA keys has been dropped by github to improve security. github recommends `ed25119` but is ok with 4096-bit RSA for legacy systems.
+Decided to use above not to have any issues with legacy systems.
+See github doc [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+- To add the keys to github account: click setting from the top-right menu, slect "SSH and GPG keys" and click "New SSK Key" and copy paste from `~/.ssh/id_rsa.pub`

 ## Networking

 ### PPTP VPN client in Linux (CentOS7)